dfoerderreuther/aemstarter/README.md

 ## Thank you for using AEM-Starter

-This is a holiday project with the goal of creating a GUI for my AEM shell scripts.
+This is a holiday project with the goal of creating a GUI for my AEM shell scripts, grown over the years.
 I hope it's useful!
 Please reach out if you want to contribute (Windows support?) or have ideas for new functionality.